-Picnic Pavilions: Neshaminy has two picnic pavilions that may be reserved up to 11 months in advance for a fee.
+Picnic Pavilions: Neshaminy has three picnic pavilions that may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.
 Call toll-free 888-PA-PARKS to reserve a picnic pavilion.

 Swimming: The main pool and children’s spray pool are open from the Memorial Day weekend to Labor Day.
 Regular hours for weekends and holidays are 10 a.m. to 6 p.m. and 10 a.m. to 5 p.m. weekdays, unless otherwise posted.
 Lifeguards are on duty when the pools are open.
 215-245-8499 (seasonal)

 For their safety, all children ten years of age or younger must be accompanied by a person at least 14 years of age.
 Children without such supervision will be asked to leave the pool.

 Swimming is prohibited in the Delaware River from Neshaminy State Park.

 Boating: unlimited hp motors permitted

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on boating rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Fishing: A variety of warm-water fish species can be found in this stretch of the Delaware River and Neshaminy Creek.
 Common species are largemouth and smallmouth bass, muskellunge, catfish and various panfish.
 The park is also popular in the spring for the annual run of striped bass, American shad and herring.